 1. “How do I ensure that I’ll have the greatest candidate access?”

-Madison Gunn stands by a policy of transparency: we believe our potential and current clients deserve to know if we’re already engaging with a client on a similar candidate search.
+Dexian stands by a policy of transparency: we believe our potential and current clients deserve to know if we’re already engaging with a client on a similar candidate search.
 If it turns out we are, we won’t take on their search until our current search has concluded.
 In this spirit of transparency, we recommend that you ask a potential search firm the following questions (in addition to the one above) before starting a partnership.
 These questions can help you make informed decisions upfront about the search firm you choose so you don’t find yourself in a position of adverse selection.

 You have a choice between working with a generalist or specialist search firm.
-Though there are benefits to both types of firms, determining which type has more benefits than negatives for your needs will depend on a number of factors.
+Though there are benefits to both types of firms, determining which type has more benefits than negatives for your needs will depend on several factors.
 A specialist firm will say that because they know your market well, they have a built-in network of candidates in place that’s aligned with your goals, and that they’re able to quickly tap into that network as needed.
 These have the potential to be strong advantages, but you must determine whether these advantages outweigh the negatives of partnering with a specialist firm.

 These potential negatives may be uncovered by asking these follow-up questions:

-Based on that answer, you can get a better idea of your search’s access—or lack thereof—to potential candidates.
+- “Who else is the firm conducting searches for at this time?”Based on that answer, you can get a better idea of your search’s access—or lack thereof—to potential candidates.
 When a firm only deals with one industry-specific type of candidate, for example, and is conducting multiple searches at once with your industry peers and competitors, how can you ensure that they’re able to find you the best talent?

-Keep in mind that the search firm, which is already working with only a small slice of the labor market, cannot approach the firms that are already clients.
+- “Which firms are off-limits because they’re clients?”Keep in mind that the search firm, which is already working with only a small slice of the labor market, cannot approach the firms that are already clients.
 Would these firms be strong targets for your search if they were able to be included?
 If so, you may want to consider a generalist firm, which doesn’t have the limitation of a narrowly focused, industry-specific search.

 2. “How often is your candidate network being refreshed?”

 This question will give you more insight as to how skilled they are in the art of search, and how much time they’re dedicating to finding qualified candidates in the farthest corners of the market.
 In an age where advanced online search capabilities and social media tools are a natural part of our everyday lives, prior industry experience doesn’t bring clients the value it once did in the search business.
-Everyone is now on a level playing field, the real differentiator is how—and how often—a search firm is engaging the market.
+Everyone is now on a level playing field, the real differentiator is how—and how often—a search firm is engaging in the market.

 3. “Is the lead partner fully engaged in the search?
 Who else would be working on my search?”

 A specialist firm with a large platform may be too effective, in the sense that they become a massive business that ends up having a limited capability to serve its clients well and give them personalized service.
 Junior-level associates may be handling C-suite conversations and interviews that would be more effective and appropriate in the hands of seasoned professionals.
 Finding a firm that only takes on a select number of clients at a time can indicate that their team is comprised of professionals who are not only able to give you their undivided attention, but who are also well equipped to handle complex conversations with company executives.
-Dig deeper to find out who will be managing your searches, and make sure you’re comfortable with the answer you receive.
+Dig deeper to find out who will be managing your searches and make sure you’re comfortable with the answer you receive.

 4. “Does the fee structure ensure that client and search firm goals are aligned?”

-The search business has a pretty traditional fee structure, and it doesn’t often change.
+The search business has a traditional fee structure, and it doesn’t often change.
 In order to best align your goals with those of your search firm partner, seek a fee structure that gives the search firm an incentive to successfully find the best candidate for you and close the search.
 Propose a stipulation that the final retainer is not to be paid until your candidate is hired.
 If the search firm balks at this proposal, it’s likely a red flag.
 This small change should help you find a search firm partner who’s willing to invest their time along with you to get to a successful solution, and confident in their ability to successfully and efficiently close the search.
 It also helps to validate that they can be trusted to have your best interests at heart.

 By starting with these four questions, you’ll be setting yourself up for success with a partnership built on mutual trust, understanding and respect.
 Remember, the right search partner will treat you, as a client, the way they’d wish to be treated.
-This means they’ll complete your candidate search before taking on another candidate search with similar parameters—and conversely, if they’re already doing a search similar to yours, they’ll refrain from taking yours on until that one is completed.
+This means they’ll complete your candidate search before taking on another candidate search with similar parameters—and conversely, if they’re already doing a search like yours, they’ll refrain from taking yours on until that one is completed.
 They should represent your portfolio company and your private equity firm in a way that elevates your reputation, while giving candidates a great experience.
 Laying this groundwork at the start will establish expectations upfront and set you up for the best possible outcomes.

 For a deeper dive on the questions you should be asking a potential or currently retained executive search firm.